-Sheffield Wednesday 1-1 Huddersfield Town (agg: 1-1, 3-4 pen)
+Sheffield Wednesday 1-1 Huddersfield Town (agg: 1-1, 3-4 pens)

 Boss Wagner, who had joined in November 2015, subsequently carried out a major overhaul of the squad in the summer to bring in players who could execute the pressing game he wanted the side to play.

-Loanees Aaron Mooy, Danny Ward and Izzy Brown, along with German-born imports Chris Lowe Michael Heffele and Elias Kachunga, have all been integral to the Terriers' success.
+Loanees Aaron Mooy, Ward and Brown, along with Germany-born imports Chris Lowe, Michael Hefele and Elias Kachunga, have all been integral to the Terriers' success.

 Wagner, who joked prior to the game that "everyone knows Germans are able to win penalties", has maintained all campaign that his team were underdogs for promotion - but they are now just 90 minutes from reaching the Premier League for the first time in their history.